 Tip: It would be best to use a woolen cloth, but if you don’t have one you can use a cotton cloth, as well.

-Leave the discs to rest for about 2-3 hours.
-When you’re nearing the end of the resting time, switch on the oven: it needs to preheat to at least 220°C.
+Leave the dough-discs to rest for about 3 hours.
+When you’re nearing the end of the resting time, switch the oven on to 220 °C – 425 F – Gas 7.

-Take the bread out of the oven and use a sharp knife to cut it into two discs, by separating the upper layer of dough from the lower one.
+Take the bread out of the oven and use a sharp knife cutting it in half horizontally by separating the upper layer of dough from the lower one.
 Place both sheets on a kitchen cloth, cover them with another kitchen cloth and gently press the discs together.